erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 I had built up a list of subscribing Wordpress users after 6 years writing on the platform.
 Write a brief post explaining where to find future blog posts to let your audience know where to find you.
-In my case, I wrote one `goodbye post on my old blog <https://pythonmarketer.wordpress.com/2023/05/15/blog-moving-to-lofipython-com/e>`__, and an announcement post about `migrating new blog domain <https://lofipython.com/wordpress-to-pelican-blog-migration-complete>`__.
+In my case, I wrote a `goodbye post on my old blog <https://pythonmarketer.wordpress.com/2023/05/15/blog-moving-to-lofipython-com/e>`__, and an announcement post about `on my new blog domain <https://lofipython.com/wordpress-to-pelican-blog-migration-complete>`__.

 *Update the Site Tagline on Your Old Blog*